microsoft/EdgeML/tools/SeeDot/architecture.md

 We'll discuss the execution for both Floating-point and Fixed-point encoding with `reduced disagreements` as the correctness metric.

-The execution explained is for `x86` target devices.

 ### Model and Datasets

 For the run to take place, the model should be placed in the `model/fastgrnn/usps10/` directory, and the datasets